georgy7/LineML/README.md

 LineMLNode result = lmlToNode!LineMLNode(input);
 ```

-But the main purpose of the package is to subclass `LineMLNode`, then generate the trees of the objects
+But the main purpose of the package is to use a `LineMLNode` subclass to generate the tree.
-of this custom class.
-Then, populate the objects as you want,
-and then to use the tree programmatically anyway you want it.
+Then, you can populate the objects and use them programmatically anyway you want it.

 ## License